GitHuberlandYann/Cores/README.md

 make will create the executable 'cores'.

+## Multiplayer
+Multiplayer is available on this project.
+It uses UDP sockets and was structured with the project [VOX](https://github.com/GitHuberlandYann/VOX.git) in mind, as my goal is to implement multiplayer on the local network for my minecraft clone.
+I first made a [multiplayer game of chess](https://github.com/GitHuberlandYann/multiChesser.git), by using TCP sockets, but after reading these [great articles about Game Networking](https://gafferongames.com/categories/game-networking/) by Glenn Fiedler, I chose to turn myself towards UDP sockets, and this project was born.

+To enable multiplayer, press F3, then click on the MULTIPLAYER button, it will open a new Gui window.
+You can then either host a server or join an existing one on your local network.
+(For now Gui is not completely implemented, but goal is to later be able to select ip of host you want to connect to)

 ## Controls
 When the program starts, there is one core at the center of the window, emitting particles.
 You can left click to move the core around.